-Succulents either grow in the cool or warm seasons.
-Some grow in October until April when they go dormant.
-Warm season plants go dormant in October.
+They either grow in the cold or warm seasons.
+Some grow in fall until spring, when they go dormant.
+Warm-season plants go dormant in the fall.

 Choose the Right Container

 Plants with shallow roots or that tend to rot faster do best in low or unglazed containers.
-Plants with leggy roots or those that require more water thrive in deep containers made of glazed, ceramic, fiberglass or plaster.
-In “The Plant Recipe Book”, Baylor Chapman has created an easy-to-follow, illustrated guide to creating succulent arrangements at home.
-She puts succulents in wood frames and boxes, logs and metal vessels, glass cylinders and handmade pottery.
+Plants with leggy roots or require more water thrive in deep containers made of glazed, ceramic, fiberglass, or plaster.
+You can put succulents in wood frames and boxes, logs and metal vessels, glass cylinders, and handmade pottery.

 Soil Aeration and Drainage

-Finishing the surface off with rocks can help control weeds and moisture, and regulate soil temperature.
+Finishing the surface with rocks can help control weeds and moisture and regulate soil temperature.
 Lining the inside of the pot with bubble wrap helps insulate the plant from excessive heat, which can cause root dieback.

 A Break from Mid-Day Sun